 Here he proposes, among other things, that in combatting harmful insects, use should be made of their natural enemies.
 This method, today called ‘biological control,’ has become ever more important apace with the ambition to eliminate chemical pesticides.

 Instructo Musei Rerum Naturalium 1753 (Instructions for Specimen Cabinets)

 Provides instructions for setting up a specimen cabinet.
 What objects should be collected and how they should be preserved and displayed in the museum.
 Also contains an inventory of the most important collections in Sweden in Linnaeus’ day.

 Migrationes Avium 1757 (On the Migration of Birds).

 Instructio Peregrinatoris 1759 (Instructions for Travelers)

-Is a general guide for young naturalists traveling abroad.
+Is a general guide for young naturalists travelling abroad.
 How they should behave and above all how important it is to take careful notes daily.